Anura Docs

 </script>

-You also have the option of using a "one line" piece of JavaScript, as some platforms and integrations do not allow the use of full scripts.
-Please ensure the replacement of example parameter values with their actual values when utilizing the one line script.
+Anura Script may also be added to your page using a "one line" piece of JavaScript, as some platforms and integrations do not allow for the use of full scripts.

 JavaScript